 Simon frequently works with brands on PR campaigns, and corporate events.
 He is also a favourite at food festivals and demonstrations across the country.
 He has in the past appeared at BBC Good Food Show and Grand Designs, as well as many local and regional events across the UK.

-Aside from his hectic filming schedule Simon is Chef patron of his two award winning restaurants in Manchester; Greens and Earle.
-As a restaurateur this is where Simon’s real passion for food turned began as a career, and he continues to cook in the restaurants every week, which he enjoys immensely; but also keeps him in touch with the culinary trends of the moment.
+Aside from his hectic filming schedule Simon is Chef patron of his award winning restaurant in Manchester; Greens As a restaurateur this is where Simon’s real passion for food turned began as a career, and he continues to cook in the restaurants every week, which he enjoys immensely; but also keeps him in touch with the culinary trends of the moment.

-Simon has an exciting range of vegetarian products- Si Meat Free Cuisine, which are available in Holland and Barrett and Morrisons nationwide, and also a selection of beers.
+Simon has an exciting range of vegetarian products- Si Meat Free Cuisine, which are available in Holland and Barrett and Morrisons nationwide.

 Away from television, Simon is a big football fan and he is involved with Manchester City Football Academy teaching young up and coming players, about eating, nutrition and cooking at specially designed cookery courses.